U8NWXD/oppia-wiki/Third-party-libraries.md

 3. Check for breaking changes in the outdated libraries from the previous step.
 You should:

    * Check the library's changelog for breaking changes.
-   * Test that after you install the upgraded version (see below), everything works correctly.
+   * **Important:** Test that everything works correctly after you install the upgraded version.

 4. Manually update the versions in `package.json` for all packages you decide to upgrade.
 5. Run `../oppia_tools/yarn-<yarn version>/bin/yarn install`